Middlefield Canadian Income PCC: Transaction in Own Shares

 Purchase of Redeemable Participating Preference Shares into Treasury

+This announcement was released at 2.48 p.m. on 17 January, 2017 under the incorrect category and headline, so is being released again today under the correct heading.

-The Company announces that it purchased today for cash 50,000 redeemable participating preference shares each of no par value in the Fund, a cell of the Company.
-The shares were purchased at a price per share of 107 pence.
+The Company announces that it purchased on 17 January, 2017 for cash 50,000 redeemable participating preference shares each of no par value in the Fund, a cell of the Company.
+The shares were purchased at a price per share of 106 pence.
 The shares will be held in treasury.

 Voting Rights and Capital